pavlovtech/WebReaper/README.md

 - [ ] CRON for scheduling
 - [ ] Request auto throttling
 - [ ] Add bloom filter for revisiting same urls
-- [ ] Improve architecture and refactor
+- [ ] Simplify WebReaperSpider class
 - [ ] Subscribe to logs with lambda expression

 See the [LICENSE](LICENSE.txt) file for license rights and limitations (GNU GPLv3).